 If you bought pistachios that are still in the shell, you’ll need to start by cracking those open until you have 1/3 cup worth.
 Then you can pulse them in a food processor until they are in small, gravel sized chunks.
 You don’t want them to turn into powder which will result in a mushy crust instead of a crunchy one.

-I try to avoid having to clean all the parts of my food processor if I don’t have to, so I opt for a heavy duty zip lock bag and a mallet to crush them up by hand.
-That way if you don’t use all of the pistachios, they’re ready to store in their baggie for next time.
+I try to avoid having to clean all the parts of my food processor if I don’t have to, so I opt for a heavy duty ziplock bag and a mallet to crush them up by hand.
+If you don’t use all of the chopped pistachios you can keep them in the baggie, a small bowl or airtight container for next time.

 If you don’t have a meat mallet, you can use a rolling pin or wine bottle to roll over and crush them up.